Fersegura/InfraRed_Remote_Controller_and_Temperature_Measurements_with_Arduino/README.md

 # InfraRed Remote Controller and Temperature Measurements with Arduino
 ---
-***DISCLAIMER***: This is sort of a blog where we show what we did in the time between December 2020 and February of 2021.
+***DISCLAIMER***: This is sort of a blog where we show what we did in the time between 2020 and 2021.
 It is not a full project nor a specific application development.
 We are only sharing interesting stuff we studied and what troubles we faced while doing so.

-In this repository you will find example codes and tests codes we have developed in this 2020-2021 summer project.
+In this repository you will find example codes and tests codes we have developed.

 ## Project stages & Table of Contents